 Of course, every market leader has their own definition of Omnichannel but the strategy is consistent: offer a cohesive customer experience across the online and physical worlds.

 This concept might be confused with Multichannel Commerce.
 In contrast, Multichannel Commerce offers independent channels where customers can purchase products.
-These channels typically function in silos, disconnected from one another.
+These digital channels typically function in silos, disconnected from one another.

 For example, let’s say you have a website that functions as an eCommerce store, however, it’s not the only place you sell your products.
 Through another channel, you also sell your products on Amazon and have established your brand presence within the confines of that platform.